pypeit/PypeIt/doc/image_proc.rst

 in its bias.  :func:`~pypeit.images.rawimage.RawImage.subtract_pattern` models and subtracts this pattern from the data based on the overscan regions.
 Unless you know such a pattern exists in your data, you should set the ``use_pattern`` option to false (the default) for *all* frames.

-Currently no error associated with this pattern subtraction is included in the image-processing error budget (unless the readnoise is determined empirically; see below).
+Currently no error associated with this pattern subtraction is included in the image-processing error budget; however, if the readnoise is determined empirically, the error in the pattern noise subtraction will effectively be included in the read-noise estimate.
+It's worth considering using the empirical readnoise calculation if you're applying the pattern subtraction.

 Read and Digitization Noise
 ---------------------------